 Computer Networks

 Layer 2 Switches:

 These devices enable multiple endpoints, such as PCs, file servers, printers, sensors, cameras, and manufacturing robots, to connect to the network.
 Switches allow devices to communicate on the same network.
 Switches attempt to forward messages from the sender so the destination can only receive them, unlike a hub that floods traffic out of all ports.
-Switch operates with MAC addresses and works at Layer 2 of the OSI model.
+The switch operates with MAC addresses and works at Layer 2 of the OSI model.

 Routers’ primary function is to route traffic between computer networks.
 For example, you need a router to connect your office network to the Internet.
 Routers connect computer networks and intelligently select the best paths between them, and they hold destinations in what is known as a routing table.
-There are different routing protocols for different-sized networks, and each will have different routing convergence times.
+There are different routing protocols for different-sized networks, and each will have other routing convergence times.

+Computer Networks